Jairo Campos: 2010-11

 After five successful years at LDU Quito, Campos signed with Brazilian Club Atlético Mineiro on December 20, 2009.

 Deportivo Quito

 2011 Season

 On 20 January 2011, Campos signed for Deportivo Quito on loan from Atlético Mineiro until the end of the season.
-Jayro Campos once again became an important factor into an Ecuadorian club.
+Jairo Campos once again became an important factor into an Ecuadorian club.
 Their most impressive defender, Campos scored 3 goals and played a great 2011 Campeonato Ecuatoriano de Fútbol Serie A which led to qualifying for the finals of the season.
 Campos led the club's defense, shutting out Emelec, winning both legs 1-0 and thus crowned themselves 2011 Serie A champions.

 Barcelona SC

 2012 Season

 In 2012 season, Campos signed a three-year contract with Barcelona SC.

 After being teamed up with Ecuador national football team mate Frickson Erazo, the pairing led to Barcelona Sporting Club reaching their first finals in Ecuadorian football in 15 years.
 His ever impressive defensive displays has led to interests of clubs from England and France, though Campos has stated he wants to be league champions before he leaves the club.

 On November 28, Campos became 2012 Serie A champion after SD Quito defeated Emelec 2–0, which helped Barcelona secure their first Ecuadorian league title since 1997, their 14th title in their history.